PatrickAmbrosso/Odysseus-Ambrosia/content/Expeditions/Science-and-Engineering/Software-Development/Git-VCS/index.md

 ---
 # The Git Version Control System

 Git is one of the most popular [distributed version control system](Version%20Control%20System.mddistributed-version-control-systems-dvcs) designed to handle everything from small to very large projects with speed and efficiency.
-It enables multiple developers to work on the same codebase simultaneously, allowing them to branch out, develop, merge changes, and track the history of all changes made to the files in a project.
+It enables multiple developers to work on the same codebase simultaneously, allowing them to branch out (pun slightly intended), develop, merge changes, and track the history of all changes made to the files in a project.
 Git is highly praised for its robustness, flexibility, and ability to manage complex project histories, making it an indispensable tool for both individual developers and teams in collaborative environments.
 ## Introduction to git

 ### Story of git
 [Linux](../../Operating-Systems/Linux/index.md) Operating being Open Source maintains its kernel code accessible to the public.
 During the early years of maintenance (1991 - 2002), the changes to the kernel were passed around as patches and archived files.

 In 2002, the Linux Kernel Project began using a proprietary [DVCS](Version%20Control%20System.mddistributed-version-control-systems-dvcs) software by the name *BitKeeper*.
-In 2005 the relationship between the Linux community and the BitKeeper software company broke and the tool's free-of-charge status was revoked.
+In 2005 the relationship between the Linux community and the BitKeeper software company broke and the tool's free-of-charge status for Linux was revoked.

-This prompted the Linux Community and primarily [Linux Torvalds](Linux%20Torvalds.md) to develop their own tool based on the learnings and short comings of the previous system.
+This prompted the Linux Community and primarily its founder Linux Torvalds to develop their own tool based on the learnings and short comings of the previous system.
 On conception, Git had a few goals

 - Speed of operation
 - Simplicity in design
 - Strong support for non-linear development (parallel branching)